mys-lang/mys/docs/source/user-guide.rst

 This guide is intended for users of the Mys programming language.

-New users are advised to read the :doc:`user-guide/getting-started` guide.

-Read the :doc:`language-reference` to learn more about what Mys privides.
+Read the :doc:`language-reference` to explore Mys further.

 .. toctree::
    :glob:
    :maxdepth: 1
-   :hidden:

    user-guide/getting-started
    user-guide/installation